natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Saraph.md

 === Flight performance ===
 {{Specs-Heli-Flight}}
 <!-- ''Describe how the helicopter behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-''The AH-64D-I Saraph provides great manoeuvrability, incredible acceleration and overall has a great speed of up to 319 km/h in arcade and 295 km/h in realistic and simulator game modes.
-It is as fast as the American [[AH-64D]] but the title of fastest Apache belongs to the British Army variant called the [[AH Mk.1]].
-The IDF AH-64D-I is able to do manoeuvres other helicopters can only dream about, from barrel roles, flips to loops.
-This allows it to evade enemy missiles with relative ease and surprise enemy tankers who will be mostly helpless against it.''
+The AH-64D-I Saraph provides great manoeuvrability, incredible acceleration, and has overall great speed.
+It is as fast as the American [[AH-64D]], but the title of fastest Apache belongs to the British Army [[AH Mk.1]].
+The IDF AH-64D-I is able to do manoeuvres other helicopters can only dream about, from barrel rolls, to flips and loops.
+This allows it to evade enemy missiles with relative ease and surprise enemy tankers who will be mostly helpless against it.

 {| class="wikitable" style="text-align:center"
 |-